This article originally ran on LDS Living in November 2014.

 While the intention behind this compliment was sweet, the overall message it sent missed the mark.
 What about her year and a half of devoted service to the Lord?
 What about her new spiritual confidence?
 What about her practical fluency in a second language?
 Of all the qualities this mother could choose to praise after her daughter honorably served a mission, she chose dress size.

 This behavior isn't uncommon.
 Take a look at the comments on any selfie.
 Superficial compliments flood Facebook, Pinterest, and Instagram.
 And many of these comments encourage behaviors that are ridiculous, if not outright dangerous.
 It’s tempting to think that any compliment to a woman is a good compliment.
 But that’s not the case.
 Many compliments carry undertones or emotional baggage that we may not even be aware of.
 These compliments, though intended to be uplifting, can actually be harmful to a woman’s sense of self-worth.
-(While I focus on examples geared towards woman, it's important to realize these types of compliments are harmful to anyone.)
+(While I focus on examples geared towards women, it's important to realize these types of compliments are harmful to anyone.)

 The point of this article is not to shame others or to make all of us feel self-conscious, wary, or hyper-focused about giving compliments.
 There's no simpler way to follow Christ's command to uplift others than by sharing kind words and thoughts.
 Every person has their own insecurities that they struggle through, and you can remind them of God's love and the talents or blessings they've been given by being aware of them and speaking up.
 But there are a few things we can be mindful of when complimenting others.